pwatts6060/runelite-plugins/README.md

 - Highlight stars in green if you can mine them and in red if you can't
 - Add a copy option on stars to copy their information to be pasted into discord.
 For example, W386 T3 66% - 8 Miners - Brimhaven south dungeon entrance 3 minutes ago
 - Display remaining dust in the current layer or entire star
+- Estimate time to next layer

 Future hopes:
-- Estimate time to next layer
+- Estimate time to layer based on formula for quicker estimate calculation.
+Currently samples by the time and health bar changes which takes 5 changes of the health bar before it can give a reasonable estimate.
 - Estimate time to deplete

 Originally based on Cute Rock's [Star Tier Indicator](https://github.com/zodaz/StarTierIndicator/tree/c270a68ba8a1a4307670bdc95c8cce903a1e1744) plugin.